Table of Contents

 Pittashamak Vati is a proprietary herbomineral Ayurvedic medicine from Ayurveda Rasashala.
 It is prepared from Sutashekhar Ras Sada/without gold, Gairika and Shankha bhasma which are Triturated with Kantakari, Vasa, and Giloy.

-Pittashamak Vati is used in treatment of pitta vikar such as hyperacidity with vomiting, heartburns, headache, vertigo etc. the literal meaning of pittashamak is one which equalizes Pitta.
-Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition and dosage.
+Pittashamak Vati is used in the treatment of Pitta vikar such as hyperacidity with vomiting, heartburns, headache, vertigo, etc. the literal meaning of pittashamak is one which equalizes Pitta.
+Here is given more about this medicine, such as benefits, indication/therapeutic uses, composition, and dosage.